ThanmayiHegde/Make-My-Choice/README.md

 # Make-My-Choice
 Feedback management system which is developed using MySQL,PHP  in  the backend  and  using HTML,CSS,JavaScripts,JQuery in the front end development.
+This is a complete project including front end and back end.
 * Feedback management software is a system of processes and software that empowers organizations and all such entities to manage and deploy surveys.